Bay of Plenty Region

 Significant horticultural, forestry and tourism industries are well established in the region.
 However, the Bay of Plenty is the third-most economically deprived region in New Zealand, with the eastern districts being among the least economically developed in the country.
-However, in 2011 Business & Economic Research Limited (BERL) identified the Bay of Plenty as one of the top performing regions in economic development, ranking second behind Auckland.
-It had the highest employment and GDP growth for 2011 and had the fastest growing medium term GDP.
-Tauranga, the region's largest commercial centre, was named New Zealand's top city for economic performance for the 2011 year.

 History

-The present Bay of Plenty region was formed in 1989 after a nationwide review and shakeup of top-level local government in New Zealand.
-The new region incorporated the former counties of Tauranga, Rotorua, Whakatane and Opotiki.
+The Bay of Plenty region as a local government area was formed in the nationwide 1989 local government reforms.
+The new region incorporated the former counties of Tauranga, Rotorua, Whakātane and Ōpōtiki.

 Governance

-The region is subdivided into territorial authorities, which include the Western Bay of Plenty District, Tauranga City, Whakatāne District, Kawerau District, and Ōpōtiki District, as well as parts of Rotorua Lakes District and the town of Rangitaiki in Taupō District.
+Bay of Plenty Regional Council oversees regional land use, environmental management and civil defence.

-Bay of Plenty Regional Council is responsible for overseeing regional land use, environmental management and civil defence in the region.
+The region wholly includes the territorial authority areas of Western Bay of Plenty District, Tauranga City, Whakatāne District, Kawerau District, and Ōpōtiki District, and parts of Rotorua Lakes District and the town of Rangitaiki in Taupō District.

 Public health in New Zealand is broken into regions.
 The Bay of Plenty and Lakes district health boards have public health provided by Toi Te Ora – Public Health.